ballerina-platform/module-ballerina-crypto/README.md

         > **Note:** Set the JAVA_HOME environment variable to the path name of the directory into which you installed JDK.

-2. Export GitHub Personal Access Token (PAT) with 'read package' permission as follows:
+2. Export your GitHub Personal Access Token (PAT) with the `read package` permission as follows:

     ```
     export packageUser=<Username>